Standards and regulations

 European regulations

-The ECE r44 was first adopted in the 1990s, with the new ECE r129 (also known as “i-Size”) introduced in July 2013.
-ECE r129 introduces additional safety benefits and will eventually replace ECE r44.
-At the moment both regulations are able to be used.
+The ECE r44 was first adopted in the 1990s, with the newer ECE r129 introduced in July 2013, and mandated from 1 September 2023.

 Key differences between the two regulations are: